dd-hebert/AUTOGPC/README.md

 The *statistics and machine learning toolbox* is required to use the calibration function (for linear regression fitting of polymer standards).

 ## Disclaimer
 This app was created by me in 2019 during my Master's studies to streamline GPC data processing.
-As such, it has only been tested on data files exported from one machine running one version of OMNISEC.
+As such, it has only been tested on data files exported from one machine, running one version of OMNISEC.
 I cannot guarantee it will work for other systems or versions of OMNISEC.